rich-murphey/wasm-hostcall-example/README.md

 In order to pass a string, the offset and length are passed instead.
 To pass an arbitrary object, the offset and length of a serialized copy is passed instead.
-To pass a fixed size struct that contains no pointers (i.e. implements Copy), the offset and size is passed instead.
+To pass a fixed size struct that contains no pointers (i.e. implements the Copy trait), the offset and size is passed instead.

 Suggestions and comments are welcome.
 Please feel to open an issue if you can suggest better ways of writing these, or find parts that are